EM-87/RGBW-31/Documentation/Software.md

 Serial.println(remval);
 Serial.println(F("|________________________________________________|"));
 ```
-It gives a frame like this trougth serial:
+It gives a frame like this through serial:
 ```
 __________________________________________________
 | IR Signal detected:                            |